charlottecrevier/how-to/docs/example-cogs.md

 --8<-- "how-to-guides/rasterio-requirements.txt:2"
 ```

-The developpers of the rasterio library provide additional examples of usage.
+The developers of the rasterio library provide additional examples of usage.
 For more details on the rasterio library, see the [rasterio quickstart] documentation.

 !!!
 Note